 Receiving a medical diagnosis can be overwhelming and life-changing.
 A diagnosis can also dictate the next steps that you take to receive treatment.
 So when you find out later that you were misdiagnosed, it can prevent you from receiving the correct treatment that you need.
 A misdiagnosis can lead to unnecessary harm to you and your family.

 By the time you learn of the misdiagnosis, it may be too late to take action.
 If the initial doctor’s misdiagnosis has led to your financial and emotional hardship, then a medical malpractice case is possible.

 Cause of Misdiagnosis

 One of the most common causes of a misdiagnosis is failing to order the necessary diagnostic tests.
 Imaging tests can help a doctor detect serious health concerns and determine the best treatment plan.
-Generally speaking, the earlier that these health problems are detected, the better the chance that the patient has at recovery.
+Generally speaking, the earlier that these health problems are detected, the better the chance the patient has at recovery.

 Compensatory Damages In a Mount Olive Medical Malpractice Case

-Experiencing a misdiagnosis is not only difficult, it can also be costly.
+Experiencing a misdiagnosis is not only difficult, but it can also be costly.
 Filing a medical malpractice case can help you collect compensation for the costs you and your family have had to endure for the doctor’s mistake.
 You may be eligible for the following damages in a medical malpractice case:

 - Health insurance deductibles